 Spanish for Health Care Workers is graded on a pass/fail basis.
 Upon successful completion of the course, students will be awarded a certificate of completion.

-Note: This is a non-credit-bearing course that is not recognized by the School's institutional accreditor.
+Note: This is a non-credit-bearing course.
 Students must not assume that this course will be accepted for transfer credit at another institution.
 This course does not qualify for Title IV federal financial aid funds.
 The institution does not offer job placement assistance for short courses, finding a job is the individual responsibility of the student.